54corbin/job-hunter/docs/prd/epic-1-ui-ux-overhaul.md

 ## Epic Goal

-To completely redesign and modernize the user interface of the Offer Hunter Chrome Extension, making it more visually appealing, intuitive, and user-friendly.
+To completely redesign and modernize the user interface of the Job Hunter Chrome Extension, making it more visually appealing, intuitive, and user-friendly.
 This will improve the overall user experience and bring the application up to modern design standards.

 ## Epic Description